timothyshull/programming_notes/python/fluent_python.md

 - use yield from to retrieve the results of the futures yielded by asyncio.as_completed
     - as_completed must be invoked in a coroutine
     - must move most of the previous download functionality to the coroutine
-- couldn’t simply turn download_many into a coroutine, because I
+- couldn't simply turn download_many into a coroutine, because I
 - may need to take care when splitting functionality between plain functions and coroutines
     - need to run the as_completed loop, the event loop and schedule a coroutine by